eqlabs/recruitment-exercises/merkle-root/merkle-root.md

 ## Input

 The supplied transactions are in their hashed form and are ordered.
-The input file has one transaction per line.
+The input file has one hex-encoded transaction per line.